ckglidden/UPCH-species-distribution-tutorial/README.md

 &nbsp;

-#### Downloading climate data :thermometer: </br>
+#### Downloading historical climate data :thermometer: </br>
 _Step 11._ Species distributions are usually, at least in part, dictated by interations between land cover and climate.
 We will use the [CHELSA dataset](https://chelsa-climate.org/) to add climatologies to our model.
-The CHELSA data is at a 1km^2 resolution, which is why we scaled the MAPBIOMAS data up to 1km.
-We will use the same feature collection from steps 6-8.
+The CHELSA climatologies are averages from 1985-2010 a 1km^2 resolution, which is why we scaled the MAPBIOMAS data up to 1km.
+We will use the same feature collection from steps 6-10.
 A GEE script can be found [here](https://code.earthengine.google.com/14b1a32976d3097b5eca6be97cf84559).

 ```
 /////CHELSA climatologies